OC logo

 Scholarly/Academic Journals are intended for scholars, researchers, and practitioners in a particular field.
 While college students can learn from journal articles the primary audience has a high level of expertise and familiarity with specialized vocabulary.
 When using Scholarly/Academic Journals, you should watch for and consider that:

-• There may be a bias
+• There may be a bias, as with all information, so read critically.

-• Not all research is created equal
+• Not all research is created equal; predatory journals churn out low-quality literature for $$.

 Books